natbkgift/flowbiz-site/README.md

 - No overpromises or roadmap commitments
 - No "AI replaces humans" or "guaranteed results" claims

-Phase 1 makes FlowBiz look **real, active, and trustworthy**.
+Phase 1 is intended to present FlowBiz as **real, active, and trustworthy**.
 Nothing more.

 ## Repository Structure